START TODAY! | 7 DAY FREE TRIAL

 • Limit the inflammatory foods: Before you go shopping, clean out your fridge and pantry.
 Then judiciously purchase few items that are highly processed, contain trans fats, are high in added sugars, and also red meat items.
 This does not mean you can never have these foods — it just means you want these foods to make up a small percentage of your diet.

 • Enjoy anti-inflammatory foods: Load up on fruits, vegetables, foods rich in omega-3 fatty acids, and whole-grain carbs.
 The main thing in these foods is the plethora of antioxidants.
 Antioxidants are awesome because they go around sucking up free-radicals which are the things that lead to inflammation.
-Try some water infused with strawberries and blueberries or a warm water with lemon and a sprinkle of cinnamon.

 • Move and relax: Find ways to be more active above and beyond what you are doing now.
 If you find yourself at the desk most the day, get up and walk around a few times, if you are at home with little ones, add in a walk or a light exercise while everyone is playing.